-Each weekday morning I haul myself out of bed, pull my hair into a pony tail that would pass muster should the postman come knocking, and pad across the landing to our home gym (which is actually a spare room full of all the stuff that hasn’t found a home after nearly 3 years living here).
+Each weekday morning I haul myself out of bed, pull my hair into a pony tail that would pass muster should the postman come knocking, and pad across the landing in my fluffy slipper boots to our home gym (which is actually a spare room full of all the stuff that hasn’t found a home after nearly 3 years living here).
 Most people are going to emerge from lockdown either fitter than they’ve ever been before, or having to go shopping for larger-sized clothes.
 I haven’t yet decided which category I’ll fall into.

 Some days I’m super motivated, on others the biscuit tin wins.

 There’s something about routine and exercise that really lifts the spirits, and it always sets me up for a positive day ahead.
 As I clock up the miles on my squeaky cross-trainer I gaze out of the window to the snow-capped hills of the Lake District and everything looks eerily normal.

 For a short while I forget once again, and daydream about adventures in far-flung places.

 Week 4 – Exploration

 Daffodils.
 Birdsong.
 The sun glinting off red sandstone walls that line country lanes.
 Hares.
 Secret doorways.
 Lambs gambolling innocently in the fields.
 Our first ever woodpecker sighting.
 And the discovery that the initial owner of Alcatraz Island grew up in our village!